mixatheme/Wireframe/README.md

 --

-### Objects
+### Modules

 Wireframe objects consist of modular class files which help you rapidly develop your WordPress products while also adhering to OOP best practices, WordPress Coding Standards and GPL licensing.
 Wireframe makes it easy to keep your code DRY and helps de-couple dependencies.
-Many of Wireframe's objects can also be shared between themes and plugins.
-Simply pick an object you wish to use and drop it into your Wireframe theme or plugin!
+Many of Wireframe's objects can also be shared between themes and plugins!

-### What's Inside?
+### What's Inside Wireframe?

-##### Shared Objects
+##### Core Objects
-These objects can be used interchangably between themes and plugins.

 * Core_Container - Class to hold your reusable objects in a nice array.
-* Core_Enqueue - Class to register and enqueues your styles & scripts.
+* Core_Enqueue - Class to register and enqueue your styles & scripts.
-* Core_Language - Class to load your translation files.
+* Core_Language - Class to load your translation file.
-* Core_Module - Class to easily extend your products.
+* Core_Module_Abstract - Class to easily adding & extending your own modules.

-##### Objects for Themes
-These objects are theme-specific.
+* Core_Plugin - Base class for building your OOP plugins.

-* Core_Theme - Base class for building your OOP theme.
+* Core_Theme - Base class for building your OOP themes.

+##### Modules for Themes & Plugins

-* Theme_Admin - Class for adding Admin screens to your theme, etc.
+* Module_Admin - Class for adding Admin screens & menus.
+* Module_CPT - Class for adding custom post types.
-* Theme_Customizer - Class for integrating the Customizer into your OOP themes.
+* Module_Customizer - Class for integrating the Customizer.
+* Module_DBTables - Class for handling database tables.
-* Theme_Editor - Class for extending your theme's TinyMCE WYSIWYG Editor.
+* Module_Editor - Class for extending the TinyMCE editor.
-* Theme_Features - Class for loading all your theme features.
+* Module_Features - Class for loading theme features.
-* Theme_Mainmenu - Class for extending your theme's Walker Nav Menus.
+* Module_Navigation - Class for extending walker nav menu.
-* Theme_Notices - Class for your theme's screen notices.
+* Module_Notices - Class for hooking notices.
-* Theme_UI - Class for loading User Interface elements to your theme.

-##### Objects for Plugins
-These objects are plugin-specific.

-* Core_Plugin - Base class for building your OOP plugin.
-* Plugin_Admin - Class for adding Admin screens to your plugin, etc.
-* Plugin_CPT - Class for adding Custom Post Types for your OOP plugin.
+* Module_Options - Class for adding options.
-* Plugin_DBTables - Class for adding Database Tables for your OOP plugin.
+* Module_Settings - Class for adding settings.
-* Plugin_Options - Class for adding Options for your OOP plugin.
+* Module_Shortcode - Class for registering shortcodes.
-* Plugin_Settings - Class for adding Settings for your OOP plugin.
+* Module_Taxonomy - Class for registering taxonomies.
-* Plugin_Shortcode - Class for adding Shortcodes for your OOP plugin.
+* Module_UI - Class for styles & scripts.
-* Plugin_Taxonomy - Class for adding Taxonomies for your OOP plugin.
+* Module_Widgets - Class for registering widgets.

 More coming soon!